the-frey/docker_utils/README.md

 In the `lib` directory is a small ruby utility.
 It's driven by a rake task that you can configure using `docker_config.yml` to switch out and start new containers (assuming you're wanting, say, a higher tag number, or different flags).
 Works surprisingly smoothly.
 Be careful about committing sensitive information into git.

-    rake docker:deploy[user,tag]
+    rake docker:deploy[user,host]

 Note: if you use zsh, you will probably have to write it like so:

-    rake 'docker:deploy[user,tag]'
+    rake 'docker:deploy[user,host]'

 Note also that the lack of space after the comma is intentional.
+If you set defaults in `config.yml`, you can run the task with no args:

+    rake docker:deploy

-Inspiration in that quarter from Capistrano, more information can be found in their [documentation](https://github.com/capistrano/sshkit/blob/master/EXAMPLES.md).
-Thanks to lee (Mr. Capistrano) for pointing me in the direction of `sshkit`.
+Inspiration comes from Capistrano, more information can be found in their [documentation](https://github.com/capistrano/sshkit/blob/master/EXAMPLES.md).
+Thanks to Lee Hambley (Mr. Capistrano) for pointing me in the direction of `sshkit`.

 ## Config

-The config options needed are:
+The config options needed in `config.yml` are:

     default_host: '' # set a default host to use here
     public_key_location: '~/.ssh/id_rsa.pub' # absolute path to public key for your local user - default shown
     default_user: 'deploy' # the user to execute commands as on the server - default shown

 ## Docker Config YAML Example

-Write your container manifest in the order you want them deployed.
+Write your container manifest in `docker_config.yml`, in the order you want them deployed.
 The first key _must_ be a number, as per the example below.

 ### Options

+There are two examples in `docker_config.yml`, plus one below.

 - `stop` should be set to true if a container of the same name already exists on the host and you want it stopped as part of the deploy process.
 - Put all flags (e.g. `-v`, `-e`, `--volumes-from`) under a `flags` key.
 - `name` is the name you want to assign the container.
 - `repo` is the container image.

-    1:
+    `1:
       stop: true
       flags:
         - '-v /var/lib/memcacheddata:/data'
         - "-e FOO='BAR'"
       name: 'memcached-docker'
       repo: 'widgetcorp/memcached'
-      tag: '1.2.3'
+      tag: '1.2.3'`

 ## TODO